Enter your email address below and subscribe to our newsletter

 Fermented Kimchi, Beef Knuckle steak, Onion, Garlic cloves, Gochugaru, Gochuchang, Fish sauce, Bell Peppers, and Mushrooms.

 Let’s start with the fermented Kimchi.
-As mentioned above, it is best to use aged Kimchi; it is optimal for the Kimchi to be over five weeks old.
+As mentioned above, it is best to use aged Kimchi; in fact, it is optimal for the Kimchi to be over ten weeks old.
 Many Korean store-bought Kimchis will suit this recipe perfectly well; however, if you’ve made your own Kimchi, that will also suffice.
+Gochugaru is a Korean chili flake powder available at Asian Supermarkets.
+It has a fruity and mildly spicy flavour.
+Gochuchang is a form of fermented pepper paste; if used in moderation, it is not that spicy.

+Beef Knuckle steak adds a meaty flavor; however, you can also use thinly sliced sirloin, tuna, or tofu for a vegetarian option.
 Koreans typically use an Asian mushroom such as enoki, but you can use whatever is available.
 Bell pepper slices are included in this recipe but are not traditionally used in authentic Kimchi Jjigae.
-However, I like to add as many vegetables as possible to my food; you can omit them if you please.
 Onions, garlic cloves, and fish sauce add a sweet, savoury, and umami flavour to the stew.

 Instructions